-We may be classified as a "passive foreign investment company," which could result in adverse U.S. federal income tax consequences to U.S. holders of our ADSs or common shares.
+We believe that we were a "passive foreign investment company" for United States federal income tax purposes for the taxable year ended May 31, 2022, which could result in significant adverse U.S. federal income tax consequences to U.S. holders of our ADSs or common shares.

 A non-U.S. corporation, such as our company, will be a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for any taxable year if either, (1) 75% or more of its gross income for such year consists of certain types of "passive" income or (2) 50% or more of the value of its assets (generally determined on the basis of a quarterly average) during such year is attributable to assets that produce passive income or are held for the production of passive income.
+Although the law in this regard is unclear, we treat the VIEs (including their subsidiaries) as being owned by us for U.S. federal income tax purposes, not only because we control their management decisions but also because we are entitled to substantially all of the economic benefits associated with these entities, and, as a result, we consolidate these entities' operating results in our combined financial statements.